 Let’s build a lifelong love of learning!

-What is a Summer Reading Program?
+What is a Reading Program?

-The SRP is an incentivized reading challenge for all ages, but especially for school-aged individuals.
+A Reading Program like Summer or Winter Reading Program is an incentivized reading challenge for all ages, but especially for school-aged individuals.
 The goal is to encourage reading and reward readers with engagement, prizes, and activities!

 “Summer reading is critical, not only for helping kids maintain learning while school is out, but also for fostering social-emotional development, discovering the joy of stories, and elevating the importance of lifelong learning.”